menu icon

 Crumble Okkarai

 • Keep the pan in flame and bring the jaggery suryp to boil.
-When the syrup starts to thicken, if you take a drop of syrup and rub between your fingers, it should stick.
-This consistency is enough.
-We don’t need string or stone consistency for okkarai.
+When the syrup starts to thicken, if you take a drop of syrup and add it to a cup of water, you should be able to roll the syrup as a soft ball.
+This is the correct consistency.

-• To the syrup, add the grated coconut and mix well.
-Then add the ground channa dal powder and give a good stir.
+• To the syrup, add the crumbled dal mixture along with cardamom powder and grated coconut.
+Mix well.
 Slowly the channadal mixture starts to cumble and becomes soft like puttu.

 • Add 1 tablespoon of ghee and keep the flame very low and occasionally mix the okkarai.
 Heat another pan, add a teaspoon of ghee and roast the broken cashews till they turn golden brown color.